 The Piano Pedagogy Certificate Program offers a unique opportunity for area piano instructors wishing to enhance and update their skills in teaching and performance.
-This program is ideal for university music degree graduates who completed a program without a pedagogical emphasis.
-(Maranatha students pursuing a 4-year B.A. or B.S. at Maranatha must choose a pedagogy major, minor, or concentration as opposed to the pedagogy certificate program.).
+This program is ideal for university music degree graduates who desire a piano teacher certificate, but who have completed a program without a pedagogical emphasis.
+(Maranatha students pursuing a 4-year B.A. or B.S. at Maranatha must choose a pedagogy major, minor, or concentration as opposed to the pedagogy certificate program.)

 Maranatha’s Piano Pedagogy Certificate Program is designed to help students become well versed in analytically critiquing various piano methods, teaching and learning philosophies, child and adult developmental theories, piano technique approaches, and the many other aspects that are relevant to having a thriving music studio.